When Life Feels Out of Rhythm

 Shodhana = To cleanse or purify

-- Achieve a balance between the sympathetic (fight or flight) and parasympathetic nervous systems (rest and digest)
+In modern physiological terms, Nāḍī Śodhana balances the sympathetic (fight or flight) and parasympathetic (rest and digest) branches of the nervous system.

 How to practice Nadi Shodhona